 This five-day immersion experience at NCAR in Boulder, CO, gives college students a chance to explore careers in the atmospheric sciences, and develop their leadership potential.
 Scientific areas of focus include weather, forecasting, climate modeling, solar dynamics, and societal impacts of severe weather and climate change.
-This year's ULW runs from May 29th through June 4th, 2016.
+The 2017 Undergraduate Leadership Workshop will be taking place during the the week of May 22, 2017.

 Participating students will have a chance to hear from scientists on their research, to visit several labs and facilities, and to participate in career panels with panelists from both academia and the private sector.
 Past participants have said that the ULW opened their eyes to a whole new world in atmospheric science, and that at the ULW they connected with peers with similar interests.